msoe-sse/Constitution/Constitution.md

 ## **Section 2:** Committee Disbandment

 The Executive Board can disband a committee by a simple majority vote conducted either at a GENERAL meeting or an EXECUTIVE meeting.
 The Committee's information must be removed from the master list, and all of its associated notes/files must be archived for historical reference.

+**Expanding Committee**
+    1. Manage, promote, and grow the organization as needed to launch a National/International organization of SSE
+    2. Reach out to other universities and network to expand SSE
+    3. Create structure and rules of the National organization
+    4. Do not have EXECUTIVE voting power for MSOE Chapter of SSE, but can provide overall requirements as a leader of the organization at large

 ## ARTICLE VI: Amendments